reddit/devvit/devvit-docs/versioned_docs/version-0.11/webviews.md

   onMessage={(msg) => {
     console.log('Received from webview:', msg);
   }}
-/>
+/>;
 ```

-### Local, webview-only state
+### Local, web view only state

-The webview does not have direct access to Devvit's services such as `redis`, `realtime` and `scheduler`.
-Communicating with server-side logic always needs to go through the Devvit application, i.e. you need to send a `window.parent.postMessage`, capture that message in your Devvit application, and send information to the backend.
+The web view does not have direct access to Devvit's services, including `redis`, `realtime` and `scheduler`.
+Communicating with server-side logic always needs to go through the Devvit application (i.e. you need to send a `window.parent.postMessage`, capture that message in your Devvit application, and send information to the backend).

 If you want to keep local state that does not need to be persisted to the backend you can use [`window.localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).